-2.13 Routing with OSPF
+1.13 Routing with OSPF

-OSPF on the BinTec router consists of 11 system tables and the ospfmon application.
+OSPF on the BinTec router consists of 11 system tables and the ospfmon application, see External Commands in the chapter on the SNMP Shell.
 An overview of the 10 OSPF tables (from the ospf group) and the ipImportTable (ip group) from the SNMP shell are shown below.

-2.13.1 OSPF System Tables
+1.13.1 OSPF System Tables